 Decoupled state space search is a recent paradigm to search reformulation (Gnad and Hoffmann 2015; Gnad, Hoffmann, and Domshlak 2015).
 It partitions the state variables into subsets (components), called factors.
 This is inspired by factored planning (e.g., Amir and Engelhardt (2003), Kelareva et al. (2007), Fabre et al. (2010), Brafman and Domshlak (2013)).
-Decoupled search proves to be particularly effective, through imposing a restriction on the interaction across factors: a star topology, a single center factor interacts with possibly many leaf factors, while no direct leaf-leaf interactions are allowed.
+Decoupled search proves to be particularly effective, through imposing a restriction on the interaction across factors: a star topology.
+In a star topology, a single center factor interacts with possibly many leaf factors, while no direct leaf-leaf interactions are allowed.

 Such a topology entails a particular form of "conditional independence" between leaf factors, given a fixed move sequence by the center.
-Decoupled search branches over only the center-action sequence (each center path), the possible moves by the leaf factors - yet for each leaf factor separately.
+Decoupled search branches over only the center-affecting actions.
+It enumerates, for each center-action sequence (each center path), the possible moves by the leaf factors - yet for each leaf factor separately.